DLFMetadataAssessment/DLFMetadataQAWorkshop17/OpenRefine.md

 * Replace a string of text: `value.replace('a', '@@@'))`
 * You can also stack commands on top of each other: split apart strings by whitespace and then re-join them with pipes using `value.split(' ').join('|')`

-##### Exercise 2
+#### Exercise 2

-Open a transformation window on the Cat./Trans.
-Date column.
+Open a transformation window on the *CatOrTranslateDate* column.
 We can guess these are probably dates, but right now, they are incohereant strings.
 Let's fix them!

 Stack these three commands: